ices-eg/wg_WGEEL/Misc/data_call_2023/IE.md

 ### group metrics
-*modified grp metrics 5 and 8 new values modified in the group and metric tables
+*modified grp metrics 5 and 8 new values modified in the group and metric tables take 2 : 2 and 6 new values inserted in the group and metric tables ernegy 1 and 2 new values inserted in the group and metric tables had yellow and glass eel in comment with different length and weight but same year and series name gave an error

 ### individual metrics
 2828 and 5644 new values inserted in the fish and metric tables